AzriAziz213/project-react/README.md

 + User Registration: Register one email and password.
 + User Login: Login with the last registered email and password.
-+ Redirection after Login: Upon successful, user will be redirected to another page.
++ Redirection after Login: Upon successful login, user will be redirected to another page.

 ## Limitation